SB181 Alabama 2018 Session

 - Religious freedom provided for, right to worship, display of Ten Commandments on state property and at public schools, authorized, const. amend.

-The proposed amendment would prohibit the expenditure of public funds in defense of the constitutionality of this amendment.
+- Prohibits the use of public funds to defend the constitutionality of this amendment.

 - Subjects